When is the next G20 Summit?

 What is the G20 Summit?

 The G20 Summit is an annual meeting of the leaders of the Group of Twenty (G20), a forum of the world’s largest economies, including 19 countries, the European Union, and the African Union.
-The summit serves as a platform for discussing global economic issues, financial stability, international trade, climate change, and other pressing global challenges.
+The G20 summit serves as a platform for discussing global economic issues, financial stability, international trade, climate change, and other pressing global challenges.

 Where will the next G20 Summit be held?

 The next annual G20 Summit will be held in Johannesburg, South Africa.
-This will be the first time a G20 summit is held on the African continent.
+This will be the first time a G20 Summit is held on the African continent.

 South Africa assumed the G20 presidency (which rotates annually among the members) on December 1, 2024, with the theme “Solidarity, Equality, Sustainability.”
 The country aims to highlight issues pertinent to developing nations, particularly in Africa, focusing on inclusive economic growth, food security, and sustainable development.